Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

 \paragraph{b) representation of dimension-4:} Linear combinations of unit quaternions forms the symplectic group denoted as $Sp(1)$.
 The symplectic group has group homomorphism $Sp(1){=}SU(2)$; thus, quaternions have the $(\TxT)$-matrix representation using the Pauli matrices.
 When we replace quaternions with Pauli matrices as

-they follow the quaternion algebra (\ref{quaternion}), where $\bm{1}^{~}_2$ is a $(\TxT)$ identity matrix and $\bm\sigma=(\bm\sigma^1,\bm\sigma^3,\bm\sigma^3)$ are the Pauli matrices.
+they follow the quaternion algebra (\ref{quaternion}), where $\bm\sigma=(\bm\sigma^1,\bm\sigma^3,\bm\sigma^3)$ are the Pauli matrices.
 Thus, this replacement on the spinor representation (\ref{2x2Cl}) (in addition, zero and unity are replaced by corresponding $(\TxT)$-matrices) yields a four-component vector consisting of the $(\FxF)$-matrix like

 where transpose is not concerned with matrices but with the four vectors to set them as column ones.
 Direct calculations show $\bm\gamma^{~}_{\VE}$ fulfils relation (\ref{ClQ}) with the Euclidean metric $\betaE$ and